Tim Reynish, updated May 2016

 This concerto is an exploration of those relationships, with the trumpet soloist in the role of leader.
 In the first movement, the trumpet takes charge of the ensemble "masses" and ends up via call and response directing them to action.
 The second movement reveals a leader amidst tragedy, and is a meditation on the grief and compassion that a leader must express for the group.
 The third movement begins with the trumpet's response to community fears and concerns, and works very gradually and arduously towards the leader's confluence with the body politic perhaps (since in reality this is rarely the case) revealing the concerto's unerring hope for better leaders and, in turn, a better world.

-Gail Williams had commissioned a concerto which she premiered with the Syracuse Symphony in 1997, and in 2002 she premiered the wind version with the Ithaca College Wind Ensemble at Eastman's 50th Anniversary celebration of the wind ensemble.
+Gail Williams had commissioned a concerto which she premiered with the Syracuse Symphony in 1997, and in 2002 she premiered the wind version with the Ithaca College Wind Ensemble at Eastman's 50th Anniversary celebration of the wind ensemble, a performance which again for me was outstanding amongst many brilliant pieces.
 The work starts with a cadenza in which the main material is stated.
 The first movement grows from this, by turns dramatic and rhythmic, giving way to a glorious heartfelt lyrical slow movement and a finale of enormous energy.
 I wrote in a WASBE newsletter a review of the 2002 Eastman Wind Ensemble celebration conference:

 Dana Wilson's Concerto for Horn and Wind Ensemble is a virtuoso work which exploits every facet of the horn but yet keeps in touch with the audience.
 It was given a terrific performance by Gail Williams who had premiered the orchestral version.